-- Community integration is addressed by the treating team including community outings, functional community tasks, peer support groups, group outings and functions depending on the needs of the patient. - Orlando Health Rehabilitation Institute staff participates in peer support groups and facilitates functions in the community to encourage the integration of leisure and recreation activities into the lives of the patient. - Resources for independent living and community integration include close association with the Brain and Spinal Cord Injury Program (BSCIP), BSCIP Med Waiver Program, Vocational Rehabilitation, and Access Lynx. - Vocational rehabilitation is provided through specialists in our state vocational rehabilitation program.
-Prevocational and preparatory strategies for return to work are included in plans of care depending on the needs of the patient. - Substance abuse, counseling, and mental health needs are addressed via external referral and by our staff neuropsychologists, depending on the needs of the patient.
-These resources are also available via community referral depending on patient need. - Case management is provided within the rehabilitation program as well as from the community.
-Our team works with our insurance case managers and other programs as necessary to coordinate resources to meet the life-long needs of the patient.
+- Community integration is addressed by the treating team including community outings, functional community tasks, peer support groups, group outings and functions depending on the needs of the patient. - Orlando Health Rehabilitation Institute staff participates in peer support groups and facilitates functions in the community to encourage the integration of leisure and recreation activities into the lives of the patient. - Resources for independent living and community integration include close association with the Brain and Spinal Cord Injury Program (BSCIP), BSCIP Med Waiver Program, Vocational Rehabilitation, Access Lynx, and the Florida Spinal Cord Injury Resource Center Peer Mentor Program.

+- Vocational rehabilitation is provided through specialists in our state vocational rehabilitation program.
+Prevocational and preparatory strategies for return to work are included in plans of care depending on the needs of the patient. - Substance abuse, counseling, and mental health needs are addressed via external referral and by our staff neuropsychologists, depending on the needs of the patient. - Case management is provided within the rehabilitation program as well as from the community.
+Our team works with our insurance case managers, the brain and spinal cord state program and other programs as necessary to coordinate resources to meet the life-long needs of the patient.